 If you want to dig in deeper to overexcitabilities, I recommend Living With Intensity (quoted below).

-As I first learned about the overexcitabilities, psychomotor seemed the most suprising.
+As I first learned about the overexcitabilities, psychomotor seemed the most surprising.
 A wild gifted kid?
 Running around?
 Falling out of chairs?
 That doesn’t sound right.
 They should be well–behaved, model students!

 But here’s Susan Daniels and Elizabeth Meckstroth: